CLI reference

 Command modules

-The CLI ships reusable CliCommandModule instances for diff, build, and audit workflows:
+The CLI ships reusable CliCommandModule instances for extract, diff, build, and audit workflows:

 Each module registers its subcommands, flags, and help content when invoked with a Commander Command and the shared kernel context.
 Consumers can pair them with their own kernel or supplement them with bespoke modules to extend the binary.